MicrosoftDocs/cpp-docs/docs/build-insights/tutorials/build-insights-included-files-view.md

 open WPA window
 Drag columns to change order
+Save as, the ETL file for future use

+rt-click, switch between views

+double click, or <enter> to go to a file or right-click context menu

 Filter box: One of the files it includes is `Utils.h`.
 In the filter box, you can search for a specific file to see where what all it includes.
 In this example, we've searched for `Utils.h` and then selected the chevron next to its name.
 We see that it includes `iostream` and `chrono`.  include-tree-view-utils-h-expanded.png